0.8 kilometres away in Genève

 |Location||Show on map|

-UNIGE is composed of eight faculties (Sciences, Medicine, Arts, Social Science and Economics, Law, Psychology and Educational Sciences, Theology, Translation and Interpretation).
+UNIGE is composed of nine faculties (Sciences, Medicine, Arts, Social Sciences, Economics and Management, Law, Psychology and Educational Sciences, Theology, Translation and Interpreting).
 There are also several Interdisciplinary Centres (informatics, neurosciences and environment).
-UNIGE offers more than 280 types of degrees and more than 250 Continuing Education programmes covering an extremely wide variety of fields : exact sciences, medicine and humanities.
+UNIGE offers more than 290 types of programmes and more than 280 Continuing Education programmes covering an extremely wide variety of fields such as exact sciences, medicine, humanities, social sciences, economics, law, etc.

 UNIGE develops its priorities along nine axes : life sciences (from gene to patient), physical sciences (from atoms to galaxies), neurosciences (from neurone to philosophy), historical sciences, environmental sciences and finance and society, vulnerabilities and ageing, language and communication science and international relations and European studies.
-UNIGE is host and co-host to six National Centres of Competence in Research : Frontiers in Genetics, Materials with Novel Electronic Properties (MaNEP), Chemical Biology, Affective Sciences, Synaptic Bases of Mental Diseases and LIVES-Overcoming vulnerabilities in a life course perspective.
+UNIGE is host and co-host to six National Centres of Competence in Research : PlanetS, SwissMap, Chemical Biology, Affective Sciences, Synaptic Bases of Mental Disease, LIVES Overcoming vulnerabilities

 Through its participation in the League of European Research Universities (LERU), UNIGE stands out as one of the 20 best research universities in Europe.
 It is also a member of other international networks : the International Forum of Public Universities (FIUP), which brings together some twenty universities, that are recognized within their country for the importance they give to research and their sound contribution to the development of society, and the Coimbra Group, an association of long-established European multidisciplinary universities meeting high international standards and committed to creating special academic and cultural ties in order to promote internationalization, academic collaboration, excellence in learning and research, and service to society.